LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/post-install.md

 https://login.id.patorum.com/.well-known/openid-configuration
 ```

-The output should be similar to the following, but with your [login domain](index.md#planning):
+The output should be similar to the following, but with your [login domain](index.md#planning) (actual output is unformatted):

 ```json
 {